jgolang/api/README.md

 ## Golang Implementation Example

 Below is an example of how to use this library in a Golang project to create a standard success response.
+To use this library, you need to use the middleware function `api.ProcessRequest()`
+> See other helpful midlewares

 ### Example Usage in an API Handler